V-Cent/TTE/docs/tech/todps2.md

 #### Stagger Storage
 :::

 By doing an arte and dropping the combo you get an additional 20 frames of stagger stored on your aiming dash.
 Then, if you do a normal attack or arte into an aiming dash, said attack/arte will get an additional 20 frames of stagger.
 Doing an aiming dash/backstep/charge/landing(from a jump) before using the stored stagger negates the effect.
-Stagger Storage only works during a chain after it is set up, so no Demon Fang -> Wait -> Aiming Dash.
+Stagger Storage only works during a chain where the enemy is staggered.

-Use jumps and other artes to use it without knocking the enemy down (taking out some stagger equip also helps).
+You can use jumps and other artes to delay the stored stagger so it wont knock the enemy down due to stagger overload (taking out some stagger equip also helps).

 #### Combo Assist